Summer Farro Salad with Lemon Vinaigrette

 • Olive oil.
 As the other main ingredient in vinaigrette, olive oil helps create a light yet tasty dressing.
 If you don’t want the taste of olive oil to overpower the vinaigrette, use a light olive oil.

 • Farro.
-If you’re new to this hearty grain, learn how to cook farro with our handy guide.
+Between its nutty flavor and chewy texture, there’s a lot to love about this hearty grain.
+Learn how to cook farro with our handy guide.

-• Berries.
-Berries add sweetness to the salad, giving it a summery touch.
-Blueberries and strawberries both work great.
+• Blueberries.
+Blueberries add sweetness to the salad, giving it a summery touch.

 • Vegetables.
 Choose your favorite seasonal produce.
 For our version, we used grape tomatoes, corn, spinach, and red onion.

 • Nuts and seeds.
-Not only does this ingredient add healthy fats, but it adds a tasty crunch, too.
+Not only does this ingredient add healthy fats, but it offers a tasty crunch, too.
 Our salad features hemp seeds.

 How to Make Lemon Vinaigrette